Today, I wanted to reply to a question I got on the blog.

-I have them both straight with good alignment of the leg, pulling that heel back to the comfortable point that is the pain-free point.
-Straightening and coming back up and I can keep the other leg straight as much as I can.
+I have them both straight with good alignment of the leg.
+Straightening and coming back up, I can keep the other leg straight as much as possible.
+Pulling that heel back to the comfortable point that is the pain-free point.

-To make it more challenging, I can bring the ball closer to me and pull it towards me and end up getting more flexion in that knee.
+To make it more challenging.
+I can bring the ball closer and pull it towards me and get more flexion in that knee.

-Now if that ends up being too much of an issue or they just can’t do it, the next option that I can do is I can move to a bed.
-I recommend that they get on the bed, it’s a lot easier to get on and off the bed compared to on and off the floor.
+Now, if that ends up being too much of an issue or they can’t do it, the next option that I can do is I can move to a bed.
+I recommend they get on the bed; it’s much easier to get on and off the bed than on and off the floor.

 Now, this left knee I can keep wherever I want, whatever is a comfortable position.
 It could be slightly bent or perfectly straight.
 I can put a pillow underneath it for support.
 I am making the exercise more challenging by moving the ball closer to my seat.
-I am bringing the heel towards the seat and straightening out and working towards that flexion.
+Then I brought the heel towards the seat, straightened out, and worked towards that flexion.

-So there you go, thank you very much Deborah for the question.
-I hope that helps out and explains why I chose that exercise and why I do that exercise, and gives you two options that you can recommend or give to your clients or you can do it for yourself when it comes to a knee replacement exercise.
+So there you go; thank you very much, Deborah, for the question.
+I hope that helps out and explains why I chose that exercise.
+And why I do that exercise and give you two options that you can recommend.
+Or give it to your clients, or you can do it yourself when it comes to a knee replacement exercise.

-If you are watching this on YouTube, head up above and hit subscribe, and what that will do is every couple of days you will get a video from me where we kind of talk about injuries, pain, and exercise.
+If you watch this on YouTube, head above and subscribe.
+And what that will do is you will get a video from me every couple of days.
+Where we kind of talk about injuries, pain, and exercise.

-If you are looking for a pain-relieving program to help you overcome your knee replacement pain, check out the program that I use which is called Knee Replacement Handbook.
+Suppose you are looking for a pain-relieving program to help you overcome your knee replacement pain.
+Check out the Knee Replacement Handbook program that I use.
 You can get the Knee Replacement Handbook over at KneeReplacementHandbook.com.